Geogith/Weather-Website/README.md

-# WebDesign-Challenge
+# Weather Website
-Creating a visualization dashboard website to show off the analysis of how weather changes as you get close to the equator.
+Created a visualization dashboard website to show off the analysis of how weather changes as you get close to the equator.